enielsen93/Trace-Network/README.md

 4. **Use the Add-In**

-   The add-in will appear under the **Add-In** tab or wherever you placed your custom buttons/toolbars.
+   The add-in will appear under the **Trace Network** tab or wherever you placed your custom buttons/toolbars.

 ---